grievejia/pcomb/README.md

 ## Features
 * Efficiency is not the goal of this library.
 After all, parsing is almost never a perfomrance bottleneck of a program analysis system.
 * That being said, I try to avoid using heap allocation as much as possible.
-Most part of the parser is implemented with template metaprogramming instead of class inheritance (the TMP part can be greatly simplified if a future version of C++ compiler/library adds support for Concept).
-The only exception to this is the LazyParser class, where statically determine the type of its containing subparser is impossible.
+Most part of the parser is implemented with template metaprogramming and a small part is implemented using class inheritance
 * The library is header-only.
-This is, of course, a direct consequence of using TMP.
+This is, of course, a direct consequence of TMP.
 * Check examples/calc.cc for a simple calculator example.

 ## Usage